 PEOPLE ANALYTICS

-Subject Code: MBA213B6 Credits: 3:0:0 Pre requisites: Business Analytics Contact Hours: 42L
+Course Code: MBA223B6 Credits: 3:0:0

+Prerequisite: Business Analytics Contact Hours: 42L

 Course Coordinator: Dr. T Mohanasundaram

 The objective of this course is to give conceptual and practical knowledge about how to understand and deal with any people analytics and how to conduct talent sourcing, acquisition analytics, talent engagement and performance management.